 If your home is well kept, and priced accurately, it will sell.

 It has no relationship with the amount of commission you pay.
 With extensive experience in project marketing, we realized that there may be an opportunity to market houses in a similar lower commission higher volume manner.
 Spending most of their time prospecting for business, the conventional agent requires a higher commission structure to compensate for the lower volume/lower listing success rate in the highly competitive real estate industry.
-With the help of the technological advances such as the Internet, cell phones and fax machines, One Percent Realty was able to reduce the typical real estate office overhead as well as leverage the productivity advances of its agents to create a successful discount commission business model.
+With the help of the technological advances such as the Internet, cell phones and electronic signing, One Percent Realty was able to reduce the typical real estate office overhead as well as leverage the productivity advances of its agents to create a successful discount commission business model.
 Whereby our agents earn less per house sold they make it up in volume of sales at the end of year.
 It works great for us, and it works great for our Sellers.
 We say at One Percent Realty, the more deals we do the more money we are saving our clients!

 "The highest price estimate, in terms of money which a property will bring if exposed for sale in the open market allowing reasonable time to find a buyer who purchases it with knowledge of the uses to which it is adapted and for which it is capable of being used."
 (As defined by the Courts)